pytorch/ossci-job-dsl/README.md

 You'll get an access key like AKIABLAHBLAHBLAH and a longer secret access key.
 Use them as username/password for `aws ecr get-login`.
+The aws command comes with awscli; see https://aws.amazon.com/cli/ for more guidance.

-Go to the "cheat sheet"
+You are ready now; go to the "cheat sheet"

 By the way, to log into AWS Console itself (not useful for pulling a Docker image, but maybe you want to know), go to